scanarium/scanarium-handbook/source/40-Printing/30-No printer/en.md

 In principle, you can color the {=macro(labeled-node-link, scanarium-coloring-pages, Scanarium coloring pages)} also directly in a graphics program on your computer and upload such colored files.

-But we think that it's much more fun to color on real real paper using real pens, crayons using real color.
+But we think that it's much more fun to color on real paper using real pens, crayons using real color.

+{=macro(todo, passt der hintere Teil vom Satz oben so?)}

 Maybe someone of your friends has a printer and can print a few Scanarium color pages for you?

 Or maybe you live close enough to a copy shop that offers low-cost printing?

-version: 1.000
+version: 1.001